 The Nest × Yale Lock works together with the Nest Secure alarm system to make coming home easy.
 You can enable an option in the Nest app to automatically disarm the alarm when you unlock the door.

-You can also use the Nest app to see your lock status, enable or disable guest access, and lock and unlock your door from anywhere as long as your lock is connected to the internet.
+You can also use the Nest app to check your lock status, enable or disable guest access, and lock and unlock your door from anywhere as long as your lock is connected to the internet.

 Your lock can send you notifications on your phone whenever your door is locked, unlocked, or when someone tries to enter an incorrect password five times.